What You Need to Remember

 Common Questions Answered

-Focus on the result, not your feelings about the result.
-Say: "This action made revenue go up by 20%," instead of "I’m really good at sales."
-Using written updates (like emails or social media posts) can also help you practice before speaking live.
+Focus on the result, not your feelings about it.
+Say "This action made revenue go up by 20%" instead of "I’m really good at sales."
+Framing your win as a business fact rather than personal praise removes the social awkwardness of self-promotion entirely.

 Using Measurable Success in Your Career